About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 - Don’t let it cool.
 Don’t let the buns cool before dunking them into the melted butter and sprinkling them with sugar.
 Once the temperature lowers, the butter and sugar don’t adhere to the bread well.

-- Sprinkle some cinnamon.
+- Add some cinnamon.
 Make a cinnamon-sugar mixture and use it to sprinkle your pan de muerto with.
 It’s not as traditional but still adds a very fall-themed flavor.

 How to Store

+- How to warm them up.
 Right around the third or fourth day, they will begin to stiffen.
 That’s okay.
-All you have to do is give them a light spritz of water and pop them into the microwave or toaster oven.
-Heat them for 20-30 seconds or until warm.
+All you have to do is give them a light spritz of water and pop them into the toaster oven preheated to 300F.
+Heat them for a couple minutes until warm.
 They’ll taste like freshly baked bread again!

 Can I Freeze It?